aHapBean/VideoREPA/README.md

 🎉 Our VideoREPA has been accepted by NeurIPS 2025.

 The code will be open-sourced in a few weeks.
-If you find our work helpful, feel free to give us a star ⭐ on GitHub for latest update.
+If you find our work helpful, please consider giving us a star ⭐ on GitHub for latest update.

 ### Introduction